 - Support the Grevy’s Zebra Trust or the Grevy's Zebra Conservation Project by the African Wildlife Foundation (AWF).

-This critically endangered reedfrog is a habitat specialist, found only on 9km² of the earth's surface in total.
-This secretive amphibian is found in highly fragmented and declining wetland habitats within a narrow 16km's along the KwaZulu-Natal Province coastline in South Africa.
+This critically endangered reed frog is a habitat specialist, found only on 9km² of the earth's surface in total.
+This elusive, shy amphibian is found in highly fragmented and declining wetland habitats within a narrow 16km stretch along the KwaZulu-Natal Province coastline in South Africa.

-Number of Pickergill’s Reedfrog left in the wild:
+Number of Pickergill’s Reed Frogs left in the wild:

-A population estimate has yet to be recorded for this critically endangered species.
-This quick and elusive frog is found in 17 locales, only two of which are protected areas - iSimangaliso Wetland Park and the Umlalazi Nature Reserve.
+- A population estimate has yet to be recorded for this critically endangered species!!
+This quick and elusive frog is found in 17 sites, only two of which are in protected areas - iSimangaliso Wetland Park and the Umlalazi Nature Reserve.